Last Updated on3 min read

 - Whether to recruit a new employee or to promote the employee internally?

-- Whether to transfer the employees to new location or hire employees locally?
+- Whether to transfer the employees to a new location or hire employees locally?

-- Whether to incur additional cost in training the existing employees or hire consultants from outside?
+- Whether to incur additional costs in training the existing employees or hire consultants from outside?

 Identifies the strength and weakness of the existing workforce

 Human Resource Accounting helps in identifying the strength and weakness of the existing manpower in the organization.
 This will help the management in taking decision regarding

 Implementation of Human Resource Accounting system enables the management to assess the effectiveness of its HR policies.
 If the management is incurring high cost on the recruitment of employees, it can change the method of recruitment.

 The cost and value information provided by different organizations by the way of Human Resource Accounting will help the investors to identify the right company for the purpose of their investment.

 Human Resource data also helps in the measurement of ROI.
 The organization makes investment on its employees with the expectations of generating returns.
 It should make sure that the company’s return on investment on its Human Resources should be greater than the investment in them in terms of recruitment, training and development etc.

 Several methods have been in use but they all fall under methods of human resource accounting: